Approximating functions on stratified sets: Application: matrices with nonnegative determinant

 For a point $x\in\R^n$, define a new point $x^+\in\R^n$ by setting $x^+_i=\frac{1}{x_i}$ if $x_i\ne 0$, and $x^+_i=0$ otherwise.
 Then if a matrix $X\in \mathbf M^{n\times n}$ has a decomposition $X=U\Diag x\ V^\top$ with $U,V\in O(n)$, the \emph{Moore-Penrose inverse} of $X$ is given by $X^+ := V \Diag x^+\ U^\top$.
 The transpose of the Moore-Penrose inverse, which we denote by

 will play a role in our development.
 The main result of this section is the following.

-\begin{theorem}[(Approximation on matrices with positive determinant)] Consider the set of matrices $Q=\mathbf M^{n\times n}_+$, along with the stratification $\mathcal A_+$, and let $f$ and $\varepsilon$ be as in Theorem~\ref{T:smooth}.
-Then there is a function $g:\R^n\to \R$ that satisfies all the properties in Theorems~\ref{thm:main} and~\ref{T:smooth}, as well as the property that the mapping
+\begin{theorem}[Approximation on matrices with positive determinant] Consider the set of matrices $Q=\mathbf M^{n\times n}_+$, along with the $C^{\infty}$-stratification $\mathcal A_+$, and let $f$ and $\varepsilon$ be as in Theorem~\ref{T:smooth}.
+Then there is a function $g:\R^n\to \R$ that satisfies all the properties in Theorem~\ref{T:smooth}, as well as the property that the mapping

 is continuous. \end{theorem}